-- 1. Press and release to unlock the driver's door.
-Note: The interior lamps will illuminate. - 2.
-Press \square and release again within five seconds to unlock all the doors.
+1. Press \square and release to unlock the driver's door.
+Note: The interior lamps will illuminate if the control on the overhead lamp is in the DOOR position.

+2. Press \square and release again within three seconds to unlock the passenger doors, the liftgate and liftgate glass.